-Vehicular access is proposed from Victoria Road North and parking is to be provided on site in accordance with Zoning By-law requirements.
+Vehicular access is proposed from Delhi Street and parking is to be provided on site.
 There are no anticipated impacts in terms of number of parking spaces or site circulation.

-6. That adequate municipal infrastructure, services and amenity areas for residents can be provided.
+6. That adequate municipal infrastructure, services and amenity areas for residents can be provided